isovalent/eBPF-Summit-2022-CTF/README.md

 # The challenge

-Once the VM is up and running you should find it's running a Kubernetes pod.
+Once the VM is up and running, SSH into it and run `kubectl get pods`.
+You should find one pod running (in the default namespace).
 The application running in that pod will tell you what you need to do.

 Submit your answers at https://isogo.to/summit-2022-ctf